-Tip: When assigning someone to investigate a test run failure, assign the same person to all of the test runs that failed for a similar reason.
-Right-click a failed test run and select Show test run's cluster (similar failures) to view all similar failed runs and assign them in bulk.
+Tip: When assigning someone to investigate a test run failure, ALM Octane lets you choose to assign the same person to all of the test runs that failed for a similar reason.

 When a pipeline fails, you want someone to investigate as soon as possible, and get the pipeline back on track.